rjb489/CS386-wkgOut/Deliverables/D2-Requirements.md

         - The newly created exercise is saved to the user's profile for future use
         - User can access the workout to edit later

+- Laura Guerrero

+    - Use Case: Create Journal
+    - Actor: User
+    - Trigger: User selects "Create Journal"
+    - Pre-Condition: User is registered and has an account
+    - Post-Condition: User has access to a journal they created
+    - Success Scenario:
+        - User selects "Create Journal"
+        - User is prompted to place "Journal Prompts'
+        - User can add more prompts or finish the jounral
+        - User can access the journal to edit later

+    - Alternate Scenario:
+        - User selects "Create Journal"
+        - User selects to create prompt (one that isn't a preset)
+        - User inputs necessary information
+        - User can add more prompts or finish the build
+        - The newly created prompt is saved to the user's profile for future use
+        - User can access the journal to edit later
 ---

 # **User Stores**